chocolatey/choco-wiki/HelpersReference.md

 <!-- This documentation file is automatically generated from the files at $sourceFunctions using $($sourceLocation)GenerateDocs.ps1.
 Contributions are welcome at the original location(s). -->
 ## Main Functions

-These functions call other functions and many times may be the only thing you need in your [[chocolateyInstall.ps1 file|ChocolateyInstallPS1]].
+These functions call other functions and many times may be the only thing you need in your [[chocolateyInstall.ps1 file|ChocolateyInstallPS1]] or other special Chocolatey scripts.
+(You can find a complete list of Chocolately helper scripts and when they run [[here.|CreatePackages]])

 * [[Install-ChocolateyPackage|HelpersInstallChocolateyPackage]]
 * [[Install-ChocolateyZipPackage|HelpersInstallChocolateyZipPackage]]